WebexCC-SA/LAB-2857/docs/03-instantconnectapi.md

     API Response may be difficult to read, but all the needed values should be there: _baseUrl_, _host.short_ and _guest.short_.
 If you prefer to use a more graphical tool, you can use Postman, Bruno, or https://httpie.io/app:

-1. Open a browser tab and go to https://httpie.io/app.
-Click on **Close**
+1. Open a browser tab and go to [https://httpie.io/app](https://httpie.io/app).
+Close the popup.

 2. Go to the API Request URL field: